 For those of you who aren’t familiar with the way the tax works: in order to legally present live performances of any kind a club (restaurant, venue, etc.) must apply for a “live entertainment permit.”

 The application is reviewed by the city Safety and Permits division to determine whether or not live music is allowed according to. the venue’s zoning.
-If approved, the permit holder pays from $50 to $125 for the permit, and then receives the privilege of paying a tax of five percent, of grass on revenues received during live entertainment — in the case of a club, that’s five percent of cover charges, and five percent of gross sales of food and beverage during the performance.
+If approved, the permit holder pays from $50 to $125 for the permit, and then receives the privilege of paying a tax of five percent, of gross revenues received during live entertainment — in the case of a club, that’s five percent of cover charges, and five percent of gross sales of food and beverage during the performance.

-The money derived from the amusement tax in New Orleans (which is provided for in the state constitution, by the way) is used to support various city human services programs: a youth study center at Juvenile Detention Center; the Milne Boys Horne, and an “emergency assistance program,” according to.
+The money derived from the amusement tax in New Orleans (which is provided for in the state constitution, by the way) is used to support various city human services programs: a youth study center at Juvenile Detention Center; the Milne Boys Home, and an “emergency assistance program,” according to.
 Dr. Morris Jeff at the city welfare department.

 Councilmember Peggy Wilson recently proposed an ordinance to exempt establishments from the amusement tax during live musical performances, an action which would result in a projected loss of $900,000 in revenues that the tax currently generates for these human services programs.

 There’s a problem in all this, however.
-Not all clubs and venues have to. pay the amusement tax.
+Not all clubs and venues have to pay the amusement tax.
 “Jazz clubs” in the French Quarter (all but one are an Bourbon Street) are exempt from the tax.
 The Louisiana Superdome, the Theater for the Performing Arts and the UNO Kiefer Arena are exempt.
 Many clubs and restaurants don’t obtain a permit, and therefore don’t pay the tax (the city has a hard time administering and enforcing it).

 Therefore, the total tax burden is currently resting upon a relatively few establishments.